|31¢ K-Cups||FREE Postage||FREE Eyeglasses||FREE $10 Walmart Card|

 Cardpool sells gift cards to popular retailers at a discount.
 You can purchase the gift cards and then use promo codes and reward programs to maximize your discounts.

-Let’s use that Office Depot example once again.
+Let’s use Office Depot as an example.
 Cardpool sells Office Depot gift cards for 8% OFF.
 So, you can still use your coupon code, you can still go through Ebates to get your cash back, you can still use your Office Depot Worklife Rewards and then get 8% OFF on top of all of that, PLUS get it delivered for FREE!

 They do not always have all retailer’s gift cards available.
 But, you can set up an alert to be notified when they do become available.